Go Back Email LinkDownload PDF

 • Sprinkle the flour over the vegetables and hot dogs and cook, stirring, for 2 minutes.

-• Add the potatoes and chicken stock and bring to a simmer.
+• Add the potatoes and chicken broth and bring to a simmer.
 Cover and simmer for 10 minutes, stirring frequently.

-• Add the evaporated milk, cream, and corn and cook for about 5 minutes longer, until hot.
+• Add the evaporated milk (or light cream) and corn and cook for about 5 minutes longer, until hot.
 Stir in the parsley and taste; adjust the seasonings as needed.

 • Serve with crackers or biscuits.